pmean/build-website/text/17/tshs-resource-portal.md

 author: "Steve Simon"
 source: "http://blog.pmean.com/tshs-resource-portal/"
 date: "2017-01-30"
+categories:
-categories: Recommendation
+- Recommendation
+tags:
+- Datasets
-tags: Datasets, Teaching resources
+- Teaching resources
 output: html_document
 ---

-The Teaching of Statistics in the Health Sciences (TSHS) section of the American Statistical Association has put together a set of resources for teachers including several very interesting datasets. some of the resources are open to anyone, but others require a registration.
+The Teaching of Statistics in the Health Sciences (TSHS) section of the American Statistical Association has put together a set of resources for teachers including several very interesting datasets. some of the resources are open to anyone
+- but others require a
+registration.

 <!---More--->